tiepdotme/reangdeba.xyz/bucket.markdown

 ---
 layout: page
 title: "'Bucket' List"
+comments: true
+permalink: /bucket/
 ---
 > Things I want to do before I die.
-> Please let me know if you have any recommendations.
+Please let me know if you have any recommendations.

 <ol>